cyrilrommens/PhD_2/README.md

-# Create the README.md content
+# Overview of the structural organisation of the code
 readme_content = """# Coding Plan

 ## Overview